LMcCampbell/LDM2/LDM2 README.md

 # LDM2
 Adding text here for Branch 1 of the LDM2 Repo.

-Adding new text after deleting a line of text Celebrate!
+Adding new text after deleting a line of text for this line which i removed from branch 3 - hoping to create a conflict!

+Celebrate!

 By completing this tutorial, you’ve learned to create a project and make a pull request on GitHub!

 Here’s what you accomplished in this tutorial: